carsdotcom/pacer/README.md

   The order fields are defined in within a `graph` definition does not matter.
 For example, if you have a field `:request_one` that depends on another field `:request_two`, the fields can be declared in any order.

+## Contributing

+We welcome everyone to contribute to Pacer -- whether it is documentation updates, proposing and/or implementing new features, or contributing bugfixes.

+Please feel free to create issues on the repo if you notice any bugs or if you would like to propose new features or implementations.

+When contributing to the codebase, please:

+1. Run the test suite locally with `mix test`
+2. Verify Dialyzer still passes with `mix dialyzer`
+3. Run `mix credo --strict`
+4. Make sure your code has been formatted with `mix format`

+In your PRs please provide the following detailed information as you see fit, especially for larger proposed changes:

+1. What does your PR aim to do?
+2. The reason/why for the changes
+3. Additional commentary if necessary -- tradeoffs, background context, etc.

+We will try to provide responses and feedback in a timely manner.
+Please feel free to ping us if you have a PR or issue that has not been responded to.